nlserrano/Clicky_Game/README.md

 ## How to Play:
 - Try to select all 12 images only once to win.
-- Be careful, images will shuffle around everytime an image is clicked!
+- Be careful, images will try to be sneaky by shuffling around everytime an image is clicked!
 - If you click on a previously clicked image, you lose and will have to start all over!